Writing wine tasting notes help you memorize the sensory impressions of each wine you taste

-What about Apps for taking your tasting notes?
+What about wine apps to record your tasting notes?

-It's difficult to find a system that connect sensory descriptors and wine styles so one can learn the wine characterstics he or she likes (or doesn't like).
-Quini proposes an interesting method to capture visually our tasting impressions and I was pleased they leverage the Wine Aroma Wheel and few of my advice.
+Quini proposes a novel approach to capture your tasting impressions visually, and I was pleased they used the Wine Aroma Wheel and a few of my advice.

 Do you have a great app to recommend to other wine tasters? or do you use a tasting journal that particular works for you?
 Tell us what it is, why you like it so much, what are the basic functions.
 You can also upload screen shots or photos.
 And just share it!

 First published: February 2013